 Vitamin A, iron, zinc, and iodine are the most widespread nutritional deficiencies globally, and they affect women and young children disproportionately.
 They may or may not overlap with protein and energy deficits.
 Vitamin A deficiency is widespread throughout the developing world, affecting between 78 and 254 million people, including an estimated 127 million children (UN SCN 2004; West 2002).
 Shortage of the nutrient in the diet can limit growth, weaken immunity, cause xerophthalmia (an irreversible eye disorder leading to blindness), and increase mortality.
-Seventy pera.
-Undernourishment is defined as food intake that is continuously inadequate to meet dietary energy requirements.
+Seventy percent of preschool children in Benin and Kenya are subclinically vitamin A deficient, compared to just 5 percent in Venezuela, revealing the wide variability in the condition's prevalence among developing countries (Sommer and West 1996).